In the digital course catalog you can find all lectures of all faculties.

 Artists, creatives and art lovers can find information about Master programmes, certificate courses, and workshops, as well as the international Summer University of the UdK Berlin here.

-Prof. Martin Rennert became president of the Berlin University of the Arts in 2006.
+Prof. Dr. Norbert Palz became president of the Berlin University of the Arts in April 2020.

-In this section you will find all contact details of the President, the Vice-Presidents, the Chancellor and the President’s staff, and general information on their fields of activity.
+In this section you will find all contact details of the President, the Vice-Presidents, the Director of Finance and Administration and the President’s staff, and general information on their fields of activity.

 Behind the scenes of the university are people who do everything to make the processes for students and teachers as trouble-free, transparent and tangible as possible.